 What makes this meme (and others like it) attractive, is it’s one-liner, black-and-white pith.
 It’s cheeky; it’s inflammatory; it’s a logical fallacy.
 And White American Evangelicals can’t get enough of it.

 We must beware of deceptively simple arguments such as this.
-We are called by Christ to be innocent as doves and shrewd as serpents (Mt 10).
+We are called by Christ to be innocent as doves and shrewd as serpents (Mt 10:16).
 We must stop allowing ourselves to be duped.
-We must repent from being a part of spreading these lies–even if by being silent–and turn to fight against them instead, for they are a great harm to the church.
+We must repent from being a part of spreading these lies — even if by being silent.
+We must turn to fight against them instead, for they are a great harm to the church.

-The especial, malicious irony of the above image is that it was posted by one of those harmful “Christian” Facebook groups mere hours after Israel bestowed their highest honor upon President Obama, thanking him for his “tireless work to make Israel strong.”
+The especial, malicious irony of the above image, is that it was posted by a “Christian” Facebook group mere hours after Israel bestowed their highest honor upon President Obama, thanking him for his “tireless work to make Israel strong.”